Putting your phone down more often can benefit you in many ways. Want to curb your smartphone addiction but aren’t sure how to?

 We have all grown accustomed to pings, rings, and buzzings.
 Our phones are like our children: we care for them, keep them charged, update and maintain them, and guard them with our lives.
 In one study done by British psychologists, participants checked their phones an average of 85 times a day.
 Making matters even worse, is that these checks and other actions on the phones are done out of habit, with little overall awareness.

-If these numbers sound far-fetched, just check your usage with an app like Checky or QualityTime.
+If these numbers sound far-fetched, just check your usage with a phone addiction app like Checky or QualityTime.
 These apps can tell you how many times and how often you check your phone throughout the course of the day.
 You can monitor your usage and get real-time reports, and even set limits to help yourself.
 You’d be surprised to see how much time you actually spend on your phone.
-Curbing your smartphone addiction means less time on a screen, and more time living life.
+Curbing your smartphone addiction with a phone addicition app means less time on a screen, and more time living life.

 Appreciate the Beauty of Nature